 Eye plastic surgeons, also known as oculoplastic or oculo-facial surgeons, are ophthalmologists who have completed extensive post-residency training in this unique sub-specialty.
 The training involves plastic and reconstructive surgery of the periorbital and facial tissues including eyelids & eyebrows, cheeks, orbit, and lacrimal (tear) system.

 Oculoplastic surgery is performed on children and adults to correct or treat disorders – from the most common to the rarest – of the eyelids, tear production and drainage (lacrimal) system, brows, the area of the face adjacent to the eye and the bones around the eye.

-Our oculoplastic surgeon, also known as eye plastic or oculo-facial surgeon, also perform cosmetic surgery such as eye and brow lifts; Botox and other procedures that seek to enhance appearance.
+Our oculoplastic surgeons also perform cosmetic surgery such as eye and brow lifts, Botox and other procedures that seek to enhance appearance.

 Many diseases of the eye have no early symptoms.
-They may show no sign of pain, and you may not experience any change in your vision until the disease has become advanced.
+They not cause pain, and you may not experience any change in your vision until the disease has become advanced.
 The best way to protect your vision is by scheduling regular professional eye examinations.
 If you notice a change in your vision at any time between exams – or if you believe your eye may be injured in any way – contact The Eye Institute immediately.
 Conditions and disorders we can help with include …

-The GHS Eye Institute now offers patients a credit program that can be used toward non-covered expenses and services.
+The Prisma Health Eye Institute now offers patients a credit program that can be used toward non-covered expenses and services.
 Patients can apply for $500 or more to pay for glasses and/or services such as Lasik and cosmetic eye procedures.